spotinst/help/src/docs/administration/policies/README.md

     }
 }
 </pre>

-The following policy will allow users with example@mail.com email address to update the Elastigroup resource:
+This policy checks for the `DeveloperEmail` tag, and lets users with this email address perform the update Elastigroup action.

 <pre>
 {